 \section{Introduction}

-The purpose of this article is to establish the validity of Sarnak's M\"{o}bius orthogonality conjecture for the dynamical systems with singular spectra.
-More precisely, this means that Sarnak conjecture holds for any compact metric dynamical system for which every invariant measure has a singular spectrum.
-We remark that it is observed in \cite{AD} that, Chowla conjecture of order two implies that M\"{o}bius disjointness holds for any dynamical system with singular spectra.
-We also recall that Sarnak in his seminal paper, states that Chowla conjecture on the multiple correlations of M\"{o}bius function implies Sarnak's M\"{o}bius disjointness conjecture.
-For more details about the connection between Chowla conjecture and M\"{o}bius orthogonality conjecture, we refer to \cite{AV}.
+The purpose of this article is to establish the validity of Sarnak's Möbius orthogonality conjecture for dynamical systems with singular spectra.
+More precisely, this means that Sarnak's conjecture holds for any compact metric dynamical system for which every invariant measure has a singular spectrum.
+We remark that in \cite{AD}, it was observed that the Chowla conjecture of order two implies that Möbius disjointness holds for any dynamical system with singular spectra.
+We also recall that Sarnak, in his seminal paper, states that the Chowla conjecture on the multiple correlations of the Möbius function implies Sarnak's Möbius disjointness conjecture.
+For more details about the connection between the Chowla conjecture and the Möbius orthogonality conjecture, we refer to \cite{AV}.

-Now we briefly describe our strategy of the proof.
-We first obtain a special case of Chowla conjecture which gives a correlation between the M\"{o}bius function and its square, (Theorem \ref{SNMV}).
-Next, using a computation of W. Veech we establish a key Proposition (Proposition \ref{VMV}).
-Another ingredient to the proof involves understanding Pinsker sigma algebras for any - (what we call) - potential spectral measure for the `M\"{o}bius flow', (i.e. for the shift dynamical system generated by the M\"{o}bius function).
-In this understanding, a `generating partition' type result of Rokhlin and Sinai plays an important role.
-Our argument also uses existence of -(what we call)- `the Chowla-Sarnak-Veech measure', (Theorem \ref{SV}).
-Once this is done, the rest of the argument uses the notion of `affinity between measures', or the `Hellinger method'.
-This method was developed by Below and Losert \cite{BeL} and may go back to Coquet-Mendes-France-Kamae \cite{CMFK}.
-We shall recall the basic ingredients of this method along with results on the spectral measure associated with a sequence in Section \ref{Tools}.
-We shall also present a proof of an unpublished theorem due to W. Veech, (Theorem \ref{Veech}).
-In the light of the proof of this Theorem the underlying issues become much clearer and will help us to formulate our result in the language of spectral isomorphisms, (Corollary \ref{spect-iso}). \\
+We now briefly describe our proof strategy.
+We first obtain a special case of the Chowla conjecture which gives a correlation between the Möbius function and its square (Theorem \ref{SNMV}).
+Next, using a computation of W. Veech, we establish a key proposition (Proposition \ref{VMV}).
+Another ingredient of the proof involves understanding Pinsker sigma-algebras for any potential spectral measure (which we call a potential spectral measure) for the 'Möbius flow' (i.e., for the shift dynamical system generated by the Möbius function).
+In this understanding, a 'generating partition' type result of Rokhlin and Sinai plays an important role.
+Our argument also uses the existence of 'the Chowla–Sarnak–Veech measure' (which we call a CSV measure) (Theorem \ref{SV}), and the observation of Veech that the first projection lies in the orthocomplement of the $L^2$-space of the Pinsker factor of the CSV measure.
+This, combined with the 'Rokhlin–Sinai machinery', allows us to describe the spectral type of the Möbius flow.
+Once this is done, the rest of the argument uses the notion of 'affinity between measures', also called the 'Hellinger method'.
+This method was developed by Below and Losert \cite{BeL} and may go back to Coquet–Mendès France–Kamae \cite{CMFK}.

-Before beginning formally with the proof, we comment summarizing various cases where this conjecture is proved by various techniques.
-We remark that the only ingredients used until now, broadly fall into three groups.